Nootka Sound: In popular culture

 It is mentioned in the former unofficial national anthem of English-speaking Canada, "The Maple Leaf Forever", to represent the western extent of Canada's "fair dominion".

-Nootka Sound is referred to in the 2017 BBC One drama Taboo and is fictionalized as a heavy contention point between the United States, the British Crown and the East India Company over protagonist James Keziah Delaney's inheritance of it.
+Nootka Sound is referred to in the 2017 FX/BBC One drama Taboo and is a central part of the storyline.
+The Nootka trading post becomes an issue of contention between the United States, the British Crown, the East India Company and the protagonist James Keziah Delaney, who has inherited the trading post from his father.